MHA-FinalProject/AquaGuardian/PROJECT_OVERVIEW.md

 This version extends the AquaGuardian rehabilitation game, developed in collaboration with Beit Loewenstein Rehabilitation Center for post-stroke finger motor recovery using the Amadeo robotic device.
 The game enables patients to control an underwater diver navigating caves while collecting oxygen balloons and avoiding obstacles.
 This version focuses on creating a **dynamic difficulty calculation algorithm** to adapt game parameters to individual patients.

+**Important Note on Validation**: All system testing and validation reported in this documentation was conducted using developer self-testing only; no patient data or clinical trials were used.
+Clinical validation with actual patients at Beit Loewenstein Rehabilitation Center remains necessary to assess the system's therapeutic effectiveness and appropriateness for real-world clinical use.

 **How It Works:**

 The patient completes **5 trial runs** (each trial: 2 caves, ~20 seconds).
 The system learns a patient-specific **multiple linear regression model** over engineered features extracted from gameplay trials, and then uses a hierarchy of optimization algorithms to generate parameter sets that achieve prescribed target oxygen levels.